Blendify/blender-manual/trunk/blender_docs/manual/interface/grease_pencil/convert_to_geometry.rst

 Gap Duration
    *Custom Gaps* only.
 The average duration (in frames) of each gap between actual strokes.
-   Please note that the value entered here will only be exact if *Realtime* is enabled, else it will be scaled, exactly as the actual strokes' timing is!
+   Please note that the value entered here will only be exact if *Realtime* is enabled, otherwise it will be scaled, exactly as the actual strokes' timing is!

 Example